TheSmartnik/underfinedmethod/source/posts/ruby-memory-profiling-in-practice.html.markdown

 When I only started programming, I loved tasks related to profiling and optimization.
 However, my knowledge on this subject was very limited and I desparately searched for articles with some tips and tricks on how to profile properly.
-I thought there were some secrets or techniques, that I should know to profile properly.
+I thought there were some secrets or techniques, that I should know.
 A few years forward, I can say there a none, really 🤷‍♂️.

 But here is some tips to give you confidence.